stevebuik/Graphvizforce-Lightning/doc/ADR/adr0002-lightning-out.md

 This is not too bad for the user since they can stay on the page and avoid the initialisation delay.
 If auto-build is not required, the user can create a *Lightning Component* tab and avoid VF/Lightning Out.
 This loads much faster.

+Events are not recorded by the Lightning Inspector Chrome plugin.
+The workaround is to use the TestApp.app to run the app, which will record events but will stop the auto-build feature from working.
+In future, moving the auto-build into a lightning:component will isolate these effects and speed up initial page load.